Thinking of Going Solar? Here's What You Should Know

 Purchase, Lease or PPA?

 In general, there are 3 ways to get a solar energy system installed on your home: purchase it outright, lease the panels, or sign a PPA (power purchase agreement).
 Purchasing is pretty straight forward.
 You buy the panels and own them forever.
 You’re responsible for the installation and maintenance.
 But you also reap all the benefits of all the energy the panels produce.
-Plus, while purchasing a solar energy system requires more up-front investment, there’s a solar tax credit (also known as the investment tax credit or ITC) that allows you to deduct 26% of the cost of installing a solar system from your federal taxes, if the install is completed in 2020.
-That goes down to 22% if you wait until 2021 to install a system – the last year the credit is expected to be available.*
+Plus, while purchasing a solar energy system requires more up-front investment, there’s a solar tax credit (also known as the investment tax credit or ITC) that allows you to deduct a percentage of the cost of installing a solar system from your federal taxes.*

 So how do leases and PPAs work?
 Instead of buying the panels yourself, you agree to buy the energy they produce from a solar energy company, who will design and install the system for you.
 If you lease the system, you’ll pay a fixed monthly payment, which is calculated using the estimated amount of electricity the system will produce.
 With a solar PPA, you agree to pay a set per-kilowatt (kWh) price for the energy generated by the system, which may vary from month-to-month.